ARCHITECTURAL PRINCIPLES FOR CATFIDDLE STREET

 Hardscape and fixtures:

 2. New bricks and faux concrete pavers will not be permitted.
-Red color common bricks will not be permitted.

 3. Any paving materials used in common areas must be nontoxic and provide for water percolation, detention and retention.